 Start by hooking your reader from the very beginning – a strong intro catches their eye and quickly reassures them they’re in the right place.

-Then you can weave your reader into the story, using sweater-knit copy (meaning: no fluff) to tell a compelling story.
+Then you can weave your reader into the story, using sweater-knit marketing copy (meaning: no fluff) to tell a compelling story.

 It’s not about how smart you are.